Discover the Technoledge story

-It soon became depressingly clear that every arable square centimeter of Australian soil would be needed to grow enough sugar cane to fuel the
+It soon became depressingly clear that every arable square centimeter of Australian soil would need to be under sugar cane to fuel the number of

 cars on Australian roads - even then.
 And, once the thesis was done, lab work became really boring after a while.
 (Did I mention 200 reducing sugar assays a day?)

 I was young and in a hurry, so I took a huge leap of faith into sales - the only other profession where my obscure degree in Biotech had any relevance.